balena-io/docs/pages/learn/welcome/introduction.md

 ### [Deploy][deploy]

-When you're ready to bring your application from one device to an entire fleet, read up on the basics of the {{ $names.company.lower }} build pipeline, as well as some advanced features to make your code deploys smaller, faster, and more reliable.
+When you're ready to bring your application from one device to an entire fleet, read up on the basics of the balena build pipeline, as well as some advanced features to make your code deploys smaller, faster, and more reliable.

 ### [Manage][manage]